virtualstores/tt2/android.md

 ## Navigation

 Navigation handles the TT2 positioning system.
-It's possible to start the positioning system in different way.
+It's possible to start the positioning system in different ways.
 It's recommended to start with a QR code for the most accurate positioning.
 A user can also go to a starting point visualized on the map and hold the device in the indicated direction and press start.
 You can access the navigation functionalities by calling: